elsyifa/Regression-Pyspark/README.md

     We will use four algorithm to make a model and prediction, they are:

-    - Linear Regression Linear regression used logit function in prediction the probability.
+    - Linear Regression Linear regression used regression equation in prediction the probability.
     - Decision Tree This algorithm will find the most significant independent variable to create a values.
     - Random Forest This algorithm build multiple decision trees and merges them together and use bagging method.
     - Gradient Boosting This algorithm use boosting ensemble technic.
 This technique employs the logic in which the subsequent predictors learn from the mistakes of the previous predictors.